 Let People Know What You Think!

 Most House and Senate members do not engage in foreign policy because there is no electoral benefit to doing so.
 Thus, when citizens become involved, House members and senators will take notice.
-Research by John Kingdon on roll-call voting and by Richard Hall on committee participation found that when constituents are activated, their interest becomes salient to a legislator and he or she will respond.13
+Research by John Kingdon on roll-call voting and by Richard Hall on committee participation found that when constituents are activated, their interest becomes salient to a legislator and the legislator will respond.14

 One way you can become active in the foreign policy realm is by writing a letter or e-mail to your House member and/or your two U.S. senators about what you believe the U.S. foreign policy approach in a particular area ought to be.
 Perhaps you want the United States to work with other countries to protect dolphins from being accidentally trapped in tuna nets.
 You can also state your position in a letter to the editor of your local newspaper, or post an opinion on the newspaper’s website where a related article or op-ed piece appears.
 You can share links to news coverage on Facebook or Twitter and consider joining a foreign policy interest group such as Greenpeace.